kaBeech/monads-are-easy/README.md

 3. You have a function that chains together operations performed upon an `M (S a)`, AKA a combinator or bind

-4. You can use points 2 and 3 together to perform operations on just the elements or just the structure
+4. You can use points 2 and 3 together to perform operations on elements of the monadic type that affect either only the elements or only the structure

 ## Images